tarek-debug/Smart_Home_Appliance_Database/README.md

 User: This table stores user details such as user_id, first name, last name, username, password, and phone number.
 Each user can have multiple accounts and multiple appliances.

-Account: This table stores login details of users including user_in_id, log_in_Time, and log_out_time.
+Account: This table stores login details and the accounts users have including account number, account type (e.g. admin, member, guest) user_id, log_in_Time, and log_out_time.
 Each account is associated with a user through the user_id foreign key reference.

 Room: This table stores information about rooms such as room_id, room_name, room_type, and parent_room_id.
 Each room can have multiple appliances, and each room can be a sub-room of another room.